kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 3. Multiple Namespaces

-Multiple namespaces MUST use the curly brace syntax.
+* MUST use the curly brace syntax

 #### &#10006; Incorrect